MUFG Bank

 MUFG Bank, along with Sumitomo Mitsui Banking Corporation and Mizuho Bank, is recognized as one of the three so-called megabanks in Japan.
 As of June 23, 2019, it was ranked as the largest bank in Japan and the third largest in the world.

 The bank's head office is in Marunouchi, Chiyoda, Tokyo, and it has 772 other offices in Japan and 76 offices overseas.

-In 2025, the bank reported total assets approaching USD 2.7 trillion, placing it among the world’s major financial institutions.
-Its capital alone is approximately JPY 17 trillion (about USD 110 billion at roughly JPY 155/USD).
-The institution is recognized as one of Japan’s flagship banks.
+In 2025, the bank reported total assets approaching US$2.7 trillion, placing it among the world's major financial institutions.
+Its capital alone is approximately JPY 17 trillion (about US$110 billion at roughly JPY 155/USD).
+The institution is recognized as one of Japan's flagship banks.

 It also holds 23.3% stake in the U.S.-based Morgan Stanley as its largest shareholder.

-In the domain of investment banking (IB) and M&A, the bank’s group collaborates with Morgan Stanley’s securities arm so as to offer integrated bank‐and‐securities services (bancassurance-style integration), introducing Morgan Stanley to its corporate clients and facilitating both domestic Japanese and global M&A and business succession transactions.
+In the domain of investment banking (IB) and M&A, the bank's group collaborates with Morgan Stanley's securities arm so as to offer integrated bank‐and‐securities services (bancassurance-style integration), introducing Morgan Stanley to its corporate clients and facilitating both domestic Japanese and global M&A and business succession transactions.

+In December 2025, it was announced that MUFG Bank had agreed to acquire a 20% equity stake in India-based non-banking financial company Shriram Finance through a preferential allotment.
+The investment, valued at approximately US$4.3 billion, was subject to regulatory approvals and would result in Shriram Finance becoming an equity-method affiliate of Mitsubishi UFJ Financial Group.